 Do Drivers Undergo Background Checks?

-The multiple arrests that have taken place due to the attacks Uber riders have faced have pushed Uber to run thorough background checks.
+The multiple arrests resulting from attacks Uber riders have faced have prompted Uber to conduct thorough background checks.
 Uber CEO, Dara Khosrowshahi stated in an Uber News blog post that “We can do more to ensure drivers continue to meet our standards on an ongoing basis, long after they take their first trip.”

 Uber requires that their drivers now undergo a background check which includes the giving of the prospective driver’s social security number which gives Uber access to any criminal or sexual offenses on record.